JCofman/jcofman/README.md

 # 👨‍💻 About Me
-Hi, I'm Jacob currently working at inovex.
+Hi, I'm Jacob currently working at Migros.
 I make things and I love to solve problems using code.
 I´m a developer and I love turning exciting ideas into beautiful products.

 You can follo me on [Twitter](https://twitter.com/JCofman), [Behance](https://www.behance.net/jacobcofman) , or GitHub.